-The difference is in the approach. bitget It features a broader and better integrated ecosystem, with particular strength in perpetual futures, copy trading, Bitget Wallet and Bitget Card.
-BingXFor its part, it relies heavily on social trading, a very wide range of cryptocurrencies, and an experience designed for retail users who want to trade or copy strategies without depending on an overly institutional platform.
+The difference is in the approach.
+Bitget presents a broader and better-integrated ecosystem, with particular strength in perpetual futures, copy trading, Bitget Wallet, and Bitget Card.
+BingX, for its part, relies heavily on social trading, a very wide offering of cryptocurrencies, and an experience designed for retail users who want to trade or copy strategies without relying on an overly institutional platform.

-More comprehensive in derivatives, copy trading, wallet and integrated products.
+More comprehensive in derivatives, copy trading, wallets, and integrated products.

 BingX

-More focused on social trading, copy trading, and active retail operations.
+More focused on social trading, copy trading, and active retail trading.

-Bitget was founded in 2018 It has established itself as a very strong platform for derivatives, perpetual futures, and copy trading.
-Its proposition is not to be the simplest exchange, but to offer a broad ecosystem where users can trade spot, derivatives, Earn products, tokenized assets, self-custody wallets, and cards, all from a single infrastructure.
+Bitget was founded in 2018 and has consolidated itself as a very strong platform for derivatives, perpetual futures, and copy trading.
+Its proposition does not revolve around being the simplest exchange, but rather around offering a broad ecosystem where users can trade spot, derivatives, Earn products, tokenized assets, a self-custody wallet, and a card from a single infrastructure.

-BingX was also founded in 2018But its positioning is somewhat different.
-Although it offers advertising and related content, its identity is closely tied to... social trading and copy trading for retail users.
-The platform allows you to trade directly or replicate the strategies of other traders, with public metrics on performance, drawdown, and capital under copy.
+BingX was also founded in 2018, but its positioning is somewhat different.
+Although it offers spot and derivatives, its identity is closely linked to Social trading and copy trading for retail users.
+The platform allows direct trading or replicating other traders' strategies, with public metrics for performance, drawdown, and managed capital.

-Commissions: tie in spot, differences in derivatives and actual usage
+Commissions: spot draw, differences in derivatives and actual use

-In spot trading, the comparison is quite direct: both Bitget, like BingX, starts with fees of 0,10% maker / 0,10% taker For retail users.
-In both cases, the cost is shown explicitly, separate from the market price, without relying on a simple integrated spread.
+In spot trading, the comparison is fairly straightforward: both Both Bitget and BingX charge fees of 0.10% for makers and 0.10% for takers for retail users.
+In both cases, the cost is shown explicitly, separate from the market price, without depending on a simple integrated spread mode.

-The difference becomes apparent when analyzing the actual use of each platform.
-Bitget is structurally more focused on derivatives, with perpetual futures as the core of its ecosystem and competitive fees for active traders.
-BingX also offers low-cost derivatives, but its competitive advantage lies more in copy trading and the ease of replicating strategies.
+The difference appears when analyzing the actual use of each platform.
+Bitget is structurally more focused on derivatives, with perpetual futures as the core of the ecosystem and competitive fees for active traders.
+BingX also offers derivatives with low costs, but its differential advantage lies more in copy trading and the ease of replicating strategies.

 In both cases, the total cost doesn't depend solely on the spot commission.
-With futures, other factors must also be considered. funding, leverage, notional size, and trade turnoverespecially if copy trading is used with high-frequency strategies.
+In futures, you have to consider funding, leverage, notional size, and trading turnover, especially if copy trading with high-frequency strategies is used.

 |---|---|---|---|---|